thirtybees/donationminer/README.md

 ## About

-This module allows you to donate CPU time to thirty bees by mining cryto currency.
+This module allows you to donate CPU time to thirty bees by mining cryptocurrency.
 This module does not affect the front end of your store or your users.
 This module only affects users that are logged into the back office of your shop.

 ## Contributing